6 Best MIG Welders in Australia (2024)

 Single-phase MIG welders are preferable for home handyman tasks, car panel repair, general fabrication, onsite maintenance and repair, or structural steel welding.
 The Unimig U11006K VIPER is a cost-effective and practical option if you want a welder for any of these tasks.
 It's lightweight, portable, and a suitable alternative to heavy machinery that requires a 3-phase power supply.

 Like the YesWelder, Unimig's VIPER has a synergic MIG control to adjust the wire feed speed and welding power.
 You can pre-program the machine by selecting the appropriate wire type and size.
 Then, change the amperage of the welder to suit your workpiece.
-It's also a multi-process machine that offers three welding functions: STICK, MIG, and TIG welding applications.
+It's a multi-process machine offering three welding functions: STICK, MIG, and TIG welding applications.

 You don’t have to worry about power sources with this machine.
 Single-phase power is widely available in many commercial and residential settings.
 You can use the 10-amp plug with most domestic outlets, making the machine versatile for DIY home handypersons.
-We recommend Unimig's welder for small-scale welding of mild steel, aluminium, and stainless steel.
+We recommend Unimig's welder for small-scale mild steel, aluminium, and stainless steel welding.

 Pros